French Polynesia: Legal status

 Between 1946 and 2003, French Polynesia had the status of an overseas territory (territoire d'outre-mer, or TOM).
 In 2003, it became an overseas collectivity (collectivité d'outre-mer, or COM).
-Its statutory law of 27 February 2004 gives it the particular designation of overseas country inside the Republic (pays d'outre-mer au sein de la République, or POM), but without legal modification of its status.
+Its statutory law of 27 February 2004 gives it the particular designation of "overseas country within the Republic" (pays d'outre-mer au sein de la République, or POM), but without legal modification of its status.